 People with a lot of bodily-kinesthetic intelligence have good coordination and are skilled at movement, action, and physical control.
 They are often very good at sports and dance.

-People with this type of intelligence tend to prefer doing hands-on activities and often enjoy making things.
+People with this intelligence type tend to prefer hands-on activities and often enjoy making things.
 They also often prefer learning by doing rather than through reading or listening to lectures.

 Career Options